hasura/ndc-rest-schema/README.md

 - `securitySchemes`: global configurations for authentication, follow the [security scheme](https://swagger.io/docs/specification/authentication/) of OpenAPI 3.
 - `security`: default [authentication requirements](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#security-requirement-object) will be applied to all requests.

+### Environment variable template

+Environment variable template which is in `{{CONSTANT_CASE}}` format can be replaced with value in the runtime.
+The wrapper should be double-brackets to avoid mistaking with OpenAPI variable template which is single.

 ### Full example

 ```yaml